DanielP0111/COP-4934-Senior-Design--L10/infra_docs/kaliREADME.md

 ```

 - The above code snippet creates a Docker container utilizing the Dockerfile.kali Dockerfile, located in the autogen folder.
-- The image is named “kali-image” yet utilizes the Dockerfile as the image used upon creation.
+- The image is named “kali-image” yet utilizes the Dockerfile to create the actual full image on startup.
+- The container is simply named “kali-container”
 -  stdin_open: true Stops the container form exiting immediately
 -  tty: true Creates an interactive session with the container, so that it may be accessed as a terminal at any time
 - Lastly, the workstation is placed upon our network, named billnet, so that it may interact with other containers on the network